angela-xu/multi-threaded-web-scraping-indeed.com/README.md

 This is a multi-threaded web scraper to scrape data science job Ads for user pre-defined location (e.g. Seattle, WA) on indeed.com to gain insights of the most-wanted data science skills in the job market.
 At the end of scraping, it will provide the user with the total number of job Ads scraped, a sorted list of most-wanted data science skills (each with its number and percentage of apearing in job Ads), and a bar chart for visualization.
 * This application is written in Python 3.
 * For Pittsburgh case (100+ jobs), this multi-threaded web scraper is 862.79% faster than a single-threaded one.
-* For Seattle case (1100+ jobs), this multi-threaded version has reduced the running time from a 12 hours to 20 minutes.
+* For Seattle case (1100+ jobs), this multi-threaded version is amazingly much faster - it reduced the running time from about 12 hours to 20 minutes.

 ## Visualization and Results
 ### Seattle